 reinstatement petition process

 After being academically dismissed from the university, students can petition for reinstatement to the university after waiting 2 semesters.
 Reinstatement is not guaranteed, and simple desire to return is not sufficient support for a petition.
 Petitioning students need to prove they are now ready to succeed if they are allowed to return to the university.
 It is advised to take academic coursework at another institution during your time away from Ohio State to demonstrate that you are capable of succeeding in quality college-level work.
 See a CFAES Academic Counselor if you are interested in attending another institution to help guide your course decisions for transfer back to Ohio State.
 It is recommended that you review the petition for reinstatement.

 Special action probation

-You may be placed on special-action probation, even if you have no cumulative deficiency points and a cumulative GPA above 2.0, when your college has determined, by a review of your grades and course work, that you are not making satisfactory progress toward a degree.
+You may be placed on special-action probation, even if you have no cumulative deficiency points and a cumulative GPA above 2.0, when your college is concerned, by a review of your grades and coursework, that you are not making satisfactory progress toward a degree.
 Your college office will inform you of your status, as well as the conditions of probation to avoid academic dismissal.